Organizations that continually increase efficiency, safety, and customer satisfaction all have this in common: They embrace Field process improvement.

 Simplifying process optimization

-Once you’ve overcome employee resistance to field process improvement as a concept, you’re still faced with the challenge of ensuring they follow new procedures.
-Checklists are a good way to guide people through a new process and ensure nothing gets missed, but paper checklists are cumbersome and inefficient.
+Overcoming employee resistance to field process improvement is just the first step.
+The next challenge is ensuring they follow new procedures.
+Checklists help guide them and prevent mistakes, but paper checklists are inefficient and cumbersome.

-With a field inspection management platform like Fulcrum, employees can access the most up-to-date inspection checklists and standard operating procedures (SOPs) from the mobile device they’re already carrying.
-Once they’re through the process, they simply hit “Save” and anyone with access can instantly verify that the job was done correctly.
+With a field inspection management platform like Fulcrum, employees can access the latest checklists and SOPs from their mobile devices.
+After completing a process, they hit “Save,” and anyone with access can instantly verify the job.

 This frees up your employees to move onto the next task rather than calling the maintenance manager or shuffling paperwork from place to place.